 After a six-year stint in Lebanon, Steph and I returned to the US.
 I continue to travel to many Muslim-world locations to teach and watch and learn.
 I serve under the International Theological Education Network (ITEN) of the Evangelical Presbyterian Church.
 ITEN exists to strengthen servant-leaders of the church where the church is most vulnerable.
 I especially enjoy reconnecting with former students and friends who studied at ABTS.

 The things I write and speak about usually touch on how following Jesus intersects with and impacts our lives.
 Since I’ve lived internationally, I’m very interested in the global church and the necessity of various cultures to complete the all-nations body of Christ.
 Some refer to this as “missions” which works for me as long as it is seen as a mission of relationality rather than conquest.
 For some, "mission" is tragically linked with colonialism--a means of exploitation.
 For that reason, I prefer to identify myself as a teacher or pastor.
-Recently, I've re-discovered the Greek word philoxenia--literally "love of the other."
-That comes very close to expressing the "mission" of Jesus as I understand it.
+Recently, I've re-discovered the Greek word philoxenia, which is often translated "hospitality."
+Literally it means "love of the other."
+Loving those who are different is foundational to the "mission" of Jesus as I understand it.

 My heart is for discipleship—learning in the Jesus way.
 I’m convinced that following Jesus implicates us in transformation at every level.
 It impacts our relationships (starting with our marriages and children) and permeates every sphere of our lives—intellectual, social, emotional, political, etc. Our sensitivity to other peoples and cultures, especially the disenfranchised, will deepen.
 Perhaps most of all, we become more self-aware as our conscience awakens to God’s love and grace which enfolds us and invites us to deep and lasting change.
 The Trinity—the Father-Son-Spirit God—is foundational to the way I understand God.
 Because he exists in an eternal love relationship, our life with him is a summons to join in and spread that love through our relationships.